adamluzsi/learn-to-code/GraphicalUserInterface.md

 Its what the user sees on the screen and how they interact with it -- buttons, menus, links, graphics, layout, animation.
 Graphical User Interface, when you (the User) tap something on the screen (a Graphic (aka picture)), the computer responds (Interface (i.e. Interaction)).

+Graphical shells place a low burden on beginner computer user, and are characterized as being easy to use.

+Since they also come with certain disadvantages, most GUI-enabled operating systems also provide CLI shells.